DeNepo/component-based-design/deliverables/movie-list/movie-list.md

 - [ ] a nice README
 - [pull requests](https://github.com/_/_/pulls)
   - [ ] code review checklist is complete (write your own check list!)
-  - [ ] the reviewer merged the code

 ```